 BOOK TO FILM ADAPTATION

 First impressions are lasting impressions.
 If people see what they like on the big screen, then they will usually adjust to see that the next time they read the book.
-Harry’s adaptation on screen is quite different to what we find in the books.
+Harry’s adaptation on screen is quite different from what we find in the books.
 He’s less moody and less angsty, but there’s something missing from his character in the films, something that only reading the book will make you understand.
 I wouldn’t like to think it is Daniel Radcliffe (who acted fantastically in the last two films) but it is true to say some people don’t adjust to his acting and feel unsatisfied.
-In a way this could be said for Ron and Hermione too.
+In a way, this could be said for Ron and Hermione too.
 Ron is far too quiet in the last films and Hermione isn’t whiny or nerdy enough to do her character justice.

-No matter what personal reasons you have for disliking Harry (if you do) there is no doubt he is a very well-written and a well-rounded character.
-Readers tend to dislike main characters for their perfect natures and because they’re the only characters of which we are given direct views of their thoughts, be it written in third person or first person.
+No matter what personal reasons you have for disliking Harry (if you do) there is no doubt he is a very well-written and well-rounded character.
+Readers tend to dislike main characters for their perfect natures and because they’re the only characters of which we are given direct views of their thoughts, be it written in the third person or first person.
 Has this essay changed your thoughts on the famous main character?
 Or has it made you dislike him even more?
 Whether you hate Harry or love him, you cannot deny that J.K.
 Rowling made a fantastic lead character worthy of the success he created.